 Join Lena Dunham and Jaden Smith in the new exodus toward IRL experience.

 Like many millennials, Lena Dunham is no longer on Twitter.
-Last week, the usually unflappable feminist told Re/code Decode podcast host Kara Swisher that she had left the platform because it was an unsafe space that had created something "cancerous" in her.
+Last week, the usually unflappable and brash feminist told Re/code Decode podcast host Kara Swisher that she had left the platform because it was an unsafe space that had created something "cancerous" in her.
 Essentially, she was sick of dealing with trolls.
 Dunham will continue to compose tweets, but the interactions will now be managed by staff.
 As more and more celebrities entrust their employees with the responsibility of their 140 characters or less (or their square Instagram photos, or their pithy Facebook posts), ordinary young people everywhere are also deleting their accounts across all platforms.
-So, after ten solid years of the overwhelming socialisation of our lives, why are millennials and Gen Z net natives fleeing the social space?
+So, after ten solid years of the overwhelming socialization of our lives, why are millennials and Gen Z net natives fleeing the social space?

 It should be noted that some people develop unhealthy dependencies on social media, while others can indulge recreationally, without consequences.
 Perhaps the love-hate relationship many have formed with these instantaneous, all-consuming sharing platforms isn't about the tech itself, but how they're using and abusing it.
 As our social media lives have flourished, so too has the potential for unhealthy stalking, distracting over-engagement, FOMO, jealousy attacks and the threat of too much outside noise.

-Take writer Ali Segel aka Online Alison, for example.
+Take writer Ali Segel aka Online Alison.
 The 29-year-old writer broke up with Facebook, but eventually came running back.
 "I deleted it when I was stalking too much," she admits, "but I always end up reactivating."
 So what's keeping her hooked?
 Like many, she finds it a useful tool for professional promotion.
 "Career-wise, I feel like I need it to stay relevant.
 I found my manager because he was intrigued by a status I posted on Facebook."
 But it's not all business, says the internet over-sharer.
 "I'm also aware that I have a borderline internet addiction.
 As soon as I feel an emotion, I go to Facebook, Instagram or Twitter to post either a status or picture.
 I wait to interact with complete strangers rather than feel whatever I'm supposed to be feeling.
-It's a marvellous way to stay completely un-present, feed my ego, self-sabotage and be masochistic."
+It's a marvelous way to stay completely un-present, feed my ego, self-sabotage and be masochistic."